 It is advisable to-

-- Built a platform that is intuitive and is excellent in its navigation so that people with different level of tech abilities can operate on various devices.
+- Built a platform that is intuitive and is excellent in its navigation so that people with different levels of tech abilities can operate on various devices.

 - Have unique and interactive UI solutions as they establish the first contact and enable active interaction.